top of page

 Application deadline: Applications for fall are currently open and will close on July 1st.
 You can check here for future application windows.

-Program dates: The program runs for 8-10 through fall semester.
+Program dates: The program runs for 8-10 weeks through the fall semester.

-This six-week residential program normally runs from the beginning of July through mid-August.
+This program allows highly motivated high school students to engage in research in STEM.
+You’ll work with faculty mentors to learn laboratory techniques, work with cutting-edge tools, experience life at a research university, and function as part of a research team.
+This six-week residential program runs from the beginning of July through mid-August.
 The program culminates in a written research abstract and research poster showcasing your work.
-On top of conducting hands-on research, you can expect to attend weekly faculty research lectures, participate in special workshops, take tours, and attend university events.
-You’ll also receive a stipend ward.
+On top of conducting research, you can expect to attend weekly faculty research lectures, participate in special workshops, take tours, and attend university events.
+You’ll also receive a stipend.

 Location: Stony Brook, New York City, New York